Donate

 • ensuring there is no surveillance of adult or children’s toilets, bathrooms or change rooms and no surveillance of lactation rooms.
 This does not prevent CCTV vision of the entrance/exit to these areas.

-During the 14 day notice period, the AEIOU Centre Management will consult in good faith with employees and families who raise issues about the surveillance by giving them a genuine opportunity to influence the conduct of the surveillance.
+During the 14-day notice period the AEIOU management will consult in good faith with employees and families who raise issues about the surveillance by giving them a genuine opportunity to influence the conduct of the surveillance.

-Once the CCTV is in operation, Centre Management will direct new employees or families to the CCTV Policy within the Privacy Notice Policy before they start at the service.
+Once the CCTV is in operation, AEIOU management will direct new employees or families to the CCTV Policy within the Privacy Notice Policy before they start at the service.

-The authorisation of and use of any stored CCTV footage is strictly controlled in accordance with this policy and section 4.3 roles and responsibilities detailed in the POL1.3A AEIOU Privacy Notice Policy – Internal framework.
+The authorisation of and use of any stored CCTV footage is strictly controlled in accordance with AEIOU policies.

 Accessing or changing your personal information

 A person may request access to their personal information or request correction of information held about them by AEIOU subject to the provisions in the Privacy Act.
-This can be done by contacting the relevant AEIOU contact such as the Centre Manager, fundraising representative or Privacy Officer.
+This can be done by contacting the relevant AEIOU contact such as the Centre Manager and/or AEIOU Management.

 In some circumstances AEIOU may decline access to personal information.
 If a request for access is unable to be met, AEIOU will explain why.
 For example, access may be declined if: